rakoo/rakoshare/README.md

     * Encryption of the data at-rest is desirable to send data to untrusted servers.

-*  Capabilities

-    * The ids should have built-in capabilities, allowing holders to either being able to read and write, only read, or only store the content (without being able to decipher it).
-      Currently, everyone who can enter the swarm can read the content;
-      Store capa is not yet implemneted.

 *  Speed
     * Rakoshare is currently naive in how the folders are checked, there